Matcha Cherry Cake Kit

 HOW DO I MAKE MATCHA BUTTERCREAM ICING?

-I adore the glaze that my Matcha Cherry Kit comes with, but it’s incredibly simple to make a creamy matcha buttercream icing, if you prefer!
-If you want to make it vegan, simply make it using a dairy-free butter.
+I adore the glaze that my Matcha Cherry Kit comes with, but it’s incredibly simple to make a creamy matcha buttercream icing if you prefer!
+If you want to make it vegan, simply use dairy-free butter.
 You can also absolutely make a buttercream with regular butter too.

 It’s very easy… Instead of adding 1.5 tbsp of milk to the glaze per the instructions, simply combine the contents of the glaze sachet with the remainder of the matcha sachet and 150g (1 ⅓ sticks) dairy free or regular butter (at room temperature).
 Beat all the ingredients together on high speed until smooth and fluffy (you could use a stand mixer or a hand held beater).
 Then simply spread onto your cooled cake with a palette knife, or pipe onto minicakes!